-Do you prefer to avoid those mainstream roads and ride on the path less-travelled (aka dirt roads)?
+Do you prefer to avoid those mainstream roads and ride on the path less-traveled (aka dirt roads)?
 Then you’ll have to get familiar with the right of way rules for those types of intersections.

-More Right of Way Tips Select a Topic Giving Right of Way Right of Way at Uncontrolled Intersections Right of Way at T-Intersections Right of Way on Different Pavement Surfaces Right of Way on Different Laned Roads Right of Way During Left Turns Right of Way from Private Roads to Public Streets The Rules of Intersections with Different Pavement Surfaces
+More Right of Way Tips Select a Topic Giving Right of Way Right of Way at Uncontrolled Intersections Right of Way at T-intersections Right of Way on Different Pavement Surfaces Right of Way on Different Laned Roads Right of Way During Left Turns Right of Way from Private Roads to Public Streets The Rules of Intersections with Different Pavement Surfaces

 Even if you don't have a stop sign, if you’re on a dirt road and need to turn onto a paved road, you’re gonna have to yield right of way to traffic on the paved road.
 Paved road > dirt road.